-In this report, the Trustee has used a pro rata approach to scale up each climate metric in order to present the data as if full coverage was available for each asset.
+In this report, the Trustee has used a pro-rata approach to scale up each climate metric in order to present the data as if full coverage was available for each asset.
 This assumes that the part of an investment fund that does not have data available has the same climate metrics as the part where there is data.
+This ensures that where we do not have data, we are not assuming those companies have zero emissions.